 If you do not know this information go to www.atitesting.com and click on the “Forgot username/password” link.
 If you do not have an account, click Create New Account and complete the user information page.
 Note: You must retain your username and password in order to access your exam on test day.
 UCF will be listed under Institution as “U of Central Florida.”

-The re-test policy for students taking ATI TEAS for admission to the UCF College of Nursing is:
+The re-test policy for test takers taking ATI TEAS for admission to the UCF College of Nursing is:

 ATI TEAS results can be provided to more than one school.
 Scores are automatically sent to the location where your test was administered (no cost).